 The vast majority of banks, including online banks, offer deposit customers FDIC insurance.

 An online bank that’s FDIC-insured has the same FDIC coverage as a brick-and-mortar bank.
 If you open an account with an FDIC-insured bank, you are automatically enrolled in the federal insurance.

-Confirm that your bank is FDIC insured by using the FDIC’s BankFind Suite.
+You can confirm that your bank is FDIC insured by using the FDIC’s BankFind Suite.

 It is rare for a bank not to have FDIC insurance, but there are exceptions.
 Bank of North Dakota, for example, is not FDIC-insured.
 Instead, it is backed by the full faith and credit of the State of North Dakota.